paulrouget/servo-embedding-api/README.md

 - a **dead** entry was a pipeline that has been purged.
 Only the URL is saved.
 - more about how history works: https://github.com/asajeffrey/ServoNavigation/blob/master/notes/notes.pdf
 - the current document is the **active** entry
+- warning: purge means deleting the pipeline, not forgetting it (in Browser API v1, purge means forget)

 ### constellation